-To quantify the realism of the samples generated by HUG-VAS, we computed nine classical geometric biomarkers (described in Section~\ref{sec:meth}) for both the original dataset and the synthesized datasets from the PCA baselines and HUG-VAS.
-The resulting distributions are visualized in Fig.~\ref{fig:pca}d.
-As expected, ``PCA + Gaussian'' and ``PCA + Gaussian Decoupled'' exhibit broader distributions across most biomarkers, reflecting their higher shape variability.
-In contrast, HUG-VAS produces distributions that align most closely with those of the original dataset.
-Key biomarkers such as LPD (Length from Valve to Proximal Descending Aorta), width and tortuosity show nearly identical ranges and medians, demonstrating strong fidelity in preserving global vessel morphology and curvature.
-Overall, the synthetic samples generated by HUG-VAS effectively capture the statistical characteristics of the original cohort, validating their anatomical plausibility.
+To assess the realism of HUG-VAS outputs, we computed nine classical geometric biomarkers (defined in Section~\ref{sec:meth}) for both the original dataset and synthetic datasets generated by the PCA baselines and HUG-VAS.
+The resulting distributions are shown in Fig.~\ref{fig:pca}d.
+Consistent with their broader latent coverage, ``PCA + Gaussian'' and ``PCA + Gaussian (decoupled)'' exhibit wider distributions across most biomarkers, reflecting higher shape variability.
+In contrast, HUG-VAS yields distributions that closely match those of the original dataset.
+Key biomarkers such as LPD (length from valve to proximal descending aorta), width, and tortuosity show nearly identical ranges and medians, highlighting strong fidelity in preserving global morphology and curvature.
+Overall, HUG-VAS generates synthetic samples that not only expand anatomical diversity but also faithfully reproduce the statistical characteristics of the training cohort, supporting their anatomical plausibility and downstream usability.